-UK watchdog: smugglers to exploit border if no Brexit deal
+UK watchdog: Smugglers to exploit border if no Brexit deal

-LONDON (AP) — Smugglers and other organized criminals are likely to exploit gaps in border enforcement if Britain leaves the European Union without an agreement, a watchdog warned Wednesday, amid a growing chorus of warnings about the disruptive impact of a "no-deal" Brexit.
+LONDON (AP) — Smugglers and other organized criminals are likely to exploit gaps in border enforcement if Britain leaves the European Union without an agreement, a government watchdog cautioned Wednesday amid widening warnings about the disruptive impact of a "no-deal" Brexit.

 Britain is due to leave the EU on March 29, but London and Brussels have not reached an agreement on divorce terms and a smooth transition to a new relationship.
 The stalemate has heightened fears that the U.K. might leave without a deal in place, leading to chaos at ports and economic turmoil.